argilo/secplus/README.md

 secplus_rx.grc, secplus_rx.py
 -----------------------------

-This GNU Radio flow graph receives Security+ transmissions on 315.15 MHz and pretty-prints them.
+This GNU Radio flow graph receives Security+ transmissions on 315.15 or 390.15 MHz and pretty-prints them.
 It has been tested on an RTL-SDR and a HackRF.

 secplus_tx.grc, secplus_tx.py
 -----------------------------